shorebirdtech/shorebird/packages/cutler/FORKING_FLUTTER.md

 * flutter/flutter: `flutter_release/3.7.10`
 * flutter/engine: `flutter_release/3.7.10`
 * flutter/buildroot: `flutter_release/3.7.10`
-* shorebird: no branch or tag, just a commit to the `main` branch which will eventually get pushed to `beta` and `stable` branches for Shorebird.
+* shorebird: no branch or tag, just a commit to the `shorebird/main` branch which will eventually get pushed to `beta` and `stable` branches for Shorebird.

 It's rare that we will ever need to add commits to one of these branches,